yugabyte/yugabyte-db/docs/content/stable/architecture/transactions/isolation-levels.md

 ## Locking granularities

 Locks can be taken at many levels of granularity.
 For example, a serializable read lock could be taken at the level of an entire tablet, a single row, or a single column of a single row.
 Such a lock will block attempts to take write locks at that or finer granularities.
-Thus, for example, a read lock taken at the row level will block attempts to write to that entire row or any sub column of it.
+Thus, for example, a read lock taken at the row level will block attempts to write to that entire row or any column in that row.

 In addition to the above-mentioned levels of granularity, locks in DocDB can be taken at  prefixes of the primary key columns, treating the hash columns as a single unit.
 For example, if you created a YSQL table via: